Pyrodskt-zz/TheApocalypsePyGame/README.md

 # TheApocalypsePyGame
-theapocalypse python game

-Please run the following commands in a cmd before trying to run the main.py
+please run the following commands in a cmd before trying to run the main.py

 pip install pygame